PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 The message passing interface (MPI) is a key component for our HPC users and an important factor for the performance of multi-node parallel applications.
-We have worked on improving Open MPI support on for wide range or high-speed network devices, making sure it can our `openmpi` package achieves peak performance _by default_ on each of them—it is all about _portable performance_.
+We have worked on improving Open MPI support for a wide range of high-speed network devices, making sure our `openmpi` package achieves peak performance _by default_ on each of them—it is all about _portable performance_.
 This work is described in our blog post entitled [_Optimized and portable Open MPI